India–Iran relations: Current relations

-In May 2024, India had reportedly signed a 10 year contract with Iran to develop the Chabahar Port.
+In May 2024, India reportedly signed a 10-year contract with Iran to develop the Chabahar Port.

 In September 2024, Khamenei raised the issue of the "suffering" of Muslims in India; his comments were subsequently condemned by the Indian Ministry of External Affairs, which called on Iran to "look at [its] own record" on minority rights.

+On 23 January 2026, India voted against a UN Human Rights Council resolution condemning the violent suppression of anti-government protests in Iran.

+On 5 March 2026, Foreign Secretary Vikram Misri visited the Iranian embassy in India, and extended his condolences on the demise of Iran's Supreme leader Ayatollah Ali Khamenei.

 Geopolitical relations

-Iran's Nuclear Interests
+Iran's nuclear interests

-India, despite close relations and convergence of interests with Iran, voted against Iran in the International Atomic Energy Agency in 2005, which took Iran by surprise.
-A "welcoming prospect" Ali Larijani was reported as saying: "India was our friend".
+India, despite close relations and some convergence of interests with Iran, voted against Iran in the International Atomic Energy Agency in 2005, which took Iran by surprise.
+The Iranian politician Ali Larijani was reported as saying: "India was our friend".
 Stephen Rademaker also acknowledged that India's votes against Iran at the International Atomic Energy Agency were "coerced":

 "The best illustration of this is the two votes India cast against Iran at the IAEA.
 I am the first person to admit that the votes were coerced."

-The USA considers support from India – which is on 35-member board of Governors at the International Atomic Energy Agency – crucial in getting a sizeable majority for its proposal to refer the matter to the Security Council for positive punitive action against Iran.
-Greg Schulte, US ambassador to the IAEA, said "India's voice will carry particular weight...I hope India joins us in making clear our collective concerns about Iran's nuclear program".
+The US considers support from India – which is on the 35-member board of Governors at the IAEA – crucial in getting a sizeable majority for its proposal to refer the matter to the Security Council for punitive action against Iran.
+Greg Schulte, US ambassador to the IAEA, said: "India's voice will carry particular weight...
+I hope India joins us in making clear our collective concerns about Iran's nuclear program".
 Schulte did not deny that the Indo-US nuclear deal was conditional to India supporting the US on the Iran issue.
-Appraising of the situation vis-a-vis Iran, a senior US official told the New York Times that "The Indians are emerging from their non-aligned status and becoming a global power, and they have to begin to think about their responsibilities.
-They have to make a basic choice".
+Appraising the situation vis-à-vis Iran, a senior US official told the New York Times that "the Indians are emerging from their non-aligned status and becoming a global power, and they have to begin to think about their responsibilities.
+They have to make a basic choice."
 The Bush administration, however, recognized India's close relations with Iran and tempered its position, stating that India can "go ahead with a pipeline deal involving Iran and Pakistan.
-Our beef is with Iran, not the pipeline".
+Our beef is with Iran, not the pipeline."